avinash-mall/graph-rag/README.md

-# GraphRag: Document Processing & Graph Analysis
+# GraphRag: Document Processing & Graph Analysis With API

 GraphRag is a Python-based application that processes documents, extracts entities and relationships using an OpenAI chat completion API, generates embeddings, and builds a graph in a Neo4j database.
 It then uses centrality measures computed via Neo4j Graph Data Science (GDS) to answer queries about the graph.